TAMUSHPE/tamushpe-guides/docs/new-personal-website/Week-3/html_experiences.md

 For this section, we will be implementing a carousel.
 A carousel is a list like structure that displays one item and can change the item based on a left and right button.
 We will use this to display the different experiences you have that you can talk about in a professional setting.

-To begin, we will set apart a section in the html file for this.
+To begin, we will set apart a section in __index.html__ for this.
 It will look like the following:

 ```html
 <!-- Heading code here -->